FDT2k/redux-action-types/README.md

 # redux-action-types

 This Readme is a Work in progress.
-Have a look at the examples folder to see an example
+Have a look at the examples folder to see a basic "how it works"

 This is a modest contribution to propose a composable way to deal with action-types.
 This is a first step to deal with modular Reducers and ActionCreators